 Human rights and labour practices

 Sampo Group complies with all applicable human rights, labour rights, and employment legislation.
-In addition, Sampo Group is committed to complying with internationally recognised conventions and principles.
+In addition to national laws and regulations, the Group is committed to complying with internationally recognised conventions and principles.

 For Sampo Group, managing human rights is not only about doing the right thing and obeying the law, but also about protecting the bottom line.
 Failure to identify and respond to human rights issues can lead to, for example, legal action, investor divestment, reputational damage, and financial loss.
 The risk of human rights violations may arise directly from the Group’s own operations or indirectly from customers, suppliers, and/or investments, for example.